 Modern production aims to get maximum production to get maximum profit (pushed by new shareholders as pension fund asking short-term large rate of return.
-This kind of practice in Russia is called "colonial or rapacious technology" by Simonov (2006)

-Using multi-branch horizontal wells increase the production, but not the total recovery as shown by Yibal the largest oilfield in Oman when the decline is about 18%/a and the ultimate is likely to be around 1750 Gb and not 2370 Mb as reported by IHS in 2006, but 2200 Mb in 1997 and 2095 Mb in 1995: the IHS reported reserve growth of Yibal from 1995 to 2006 is contradicted by the decline!
-Figure 7: Oil decline of Yibal, largest field in Oman 1969-2003, operated by Shell
+Using multi-branch horizontal wells increases the production, but not the total recovery as shown by Yibal the largest oilfield in Oman when the decline is about 18%/a and the ultimate is likely to be around 1750 Gb and not 2370 Mb as reported by IHS in 2006, but 2200 Mb in 1997 and 2095 Mb in 1995: the IHS reported reserve growth of Yibal from 1995 to 2006 is wrong!.
+Figure 8: Oil decline of Yibal, largest field in Oman 1969-2003, operated by Shell

-The largest Mexican oilfield Cantarell discovered in 1977 (aggregation of several fields as Akal, Chac, Kutz, Sihil and Nohoch) has reserves reported by IHS as 15,3 Gb in 1995 and 18,7 Gb in 2006.
-In 1995 when annual production was at 1 Mb/d, Pemex started an very expensive nitrogen injection and production raised quickly as they installed 26 new platforms and drilled up to now 190 wells, but it peaked at 2,1 Mb/d in 2003 & 2004 and starts declining in 2005 Figure 8: Oil decline of Cantarell, largest field in Mexico 1979-2008
+The largest Mexican oilfield Cantarell discovered in 1977 (aggregation of several fields as Akal, Chac, Kutz, Sihil and Nohoch) was reported by IHS as 15,3 Gb in 1995 and 18,7 Gb in 2006.
+In 1995 when annual production was at 1 Mb/d, Pemex started an very expensive nitrogen injection and production raised quickly as they installed 26 new platforms and drilled up to now 190 wells, but it peaked at 2,1 Mb/d in 2003 & 2004 and starts declining in 2005 Figure 9: Oil decline of Cantarell, largest field in Mexico 1979-2008

 The ministry of energy has reported that Cantarell is declining and will produce only 1,4 Mb/d in 2008, meaning a decline of 12%/a (14 %/a was also reported) and an ultimate about 16 Gb compared to more than 18 Gb for IHS and WM.
-Again a negative reserve growth!
+Again a negative reserve growth !.
 There are many negative reserve growth examples in the world, and in my review of all major (>100 Mb) oilfields of the world I found few examples of decline showing a real positive reserve growth and all those examples are due to an exceptional geologic case.
 The best examples are Ekofisk, which have seen its chalk reservoir, compacted with the decrease of pressure as such as the seafloor has fallen by 8 meters (platforms had to be raised) and the compaction has increased the reserve from 180 to 560 M.m3.

-Figure 9: Oil decline of Ekofiisk (Norway) 1971-July 2006
+Figure 10: Oil decline of Ekofiisk (Norway) 1971-July 2006